NeatNerdPrime/puppet-sysstat/README.md

 The `generate_summary` option determines whether or not sa2 is active (often called daily summary).

 ## Limitations
-The invocation duration needs to a minute or greater.
-If a sub minute sample size is required, set the `sa1_samples` parameter to greater than 1 to take multiple samples per invocation of sa1.
+The sa1 invocation duration needs to a minute or greater.
+If sub minute sample sizes are required, set the `sa1_samples` parameter to greater than 1 to take multiple samples per invocation of sa1.

 ## Platform Notes
 ### Suse